 Power Apps Studio opens so that you can add data sources and controls to your app:

 Add the data

-The Orders entity contains many fields of various types:
+The Orders table contains many fields of various types:

 Each field has a Display name and a Name, which is sometimes called the logical name.
 Both names refer to the same thing.
 In general, you'll use the display name when you build an app, but some cases require the more cryptic Name, as noted in a procedure.

 As we will be working with screens and controls next, in Power Apps Studio switch back to the Tree View on the left hand side by pressing the three stacked squares icon.
 You can return to the Data Sources at any time by pressing the cylinder icon.